-Governing bodies should ensure that the school's policy sets out the
+Governing bodies should ensure that the school's policy sets out the procedures to be followed whenever a school is notified that a pupil has a

 If a child is transferring to Coopers Lane from another school we will liaise with staff from that school to ensure transition is as smooth as possible.
 For children new to school, induction meetings and/or home visits will give us the opportunity to identify any medical conditions.
 Every attempt will be made to ensure that arrangements are in place in time for the start of the relevant school term.